arteymix/kohana-orm-api/README.md

     return array(
         'User' => array(
             'find' => array(
-                'columns' => array('username'),
+                'exposed' => array('username'),
             )
         )
     );

-Use an empty array to signify a complete negation and the NULL value to allow anything
+Use an empty array to signify a complete negation and the NULL value to allow anything.

     return array(
         'User' => array(
             'find' => array(
-                'columns' => array() // no columns exposed 'expected' => NULL   // any value can be modified )
+                'exposed' => array() // no columns exposed 'expected' => NULL   // any value can be modified )
         )
     );

+If expected or exposed is not set, NULL will be defaulted.

 ## Usage/Examples